-San Jose, CA- Pet lovers in the Bay Area should get their four-legged friends ready for the 2016 Bay Area Pet Expo, January 23 and 24, 2015 at the Santa Clara County Fairgrounds.
-This free indoor event attracts thousands of pet lovers looking to enjoy a day out with their furry, feathered or reptilian pals!
+San Jose, CA- Pet lovers in the Bay Area should get their four-legged friends ready for the 2017 Bay Area Pet Expo™, January 21 and 22, 2017 at the Santa Clara County Fairgrounds.
+This free indoor event attracts thousands of pet lovers looking to enjoy a weekend out with their furry, feathered or reptilian pals!

 No doubt about it, these expos are CROWDED.
 As with any event that attracts large crowds, we’ve found that people who prepare for it tend to have a much better experience.
 With that being said, here are some tips that we’ve come up with to help ensure that our guests have the best day possible at the show:

 1. Only bring your pet along if it is well-behaved, non-aggressive and doesn’t get stressed out in crowded, stimulating and noisy situations.
 There are all kinds of other animals, small children, wheelchairs and lots of people at the event.
 Your pet will be exposed to dogs barking, people speaking loudly on microphones, crowds clapping and attendees cheering.
 You know your pet best, so please use your best judgment to make sure that your pet will enjoy the expo just as much as you will.